LATEST NEWS: Study results to be presented for first time in U.S. April 6, 2014!

-Antara News reported on August 18, 2013 that research on Gandarusa had been completed by scientists at Airlangga University and the purified plant extract has been handed over to state pharmaceutical company Indofarma for stability testing and securing the production and distribution licenses.
-The process is expected to take less time because Gandarusa is considered a herbal medicine, and the pill may be available to Indonesians by prescription in 2014.
+Antara News reported on August 18, 2013 that important research on Gendarussa had been completed by scientists at Airlangga University and the purified plant extract has been handed over to state pharmaceutical company Indofarma for stability testing and securing the production and distribution licenses.
+The process is expected to take less time because Gendarussa is considered a herbal medicine, and the pill may be available to Indonesians in a few years or possibly sooner if the testing progresses.

 Research on the contraceptive properties of the Justicia gendarussa plant has been ongoing since 1985.
-The active ingredient was isolated and chemically synthesized, then manufactured into pill form.
-The scientist heading up the research, Dr. Bambang Projogo, reported that phase two studies included 120 couples who used the pills daily for 108 days with no pregnancies.
-Phase three studies were recently concluded in 350 couples taking the pill for 30 days with a reported 99.96% success rate.
-He intends to conduct a fourth phase of study to reduce the dosage to 15 days per month.
+The active ingredient was isolated and chemically synthesized, then manufactured into capsule form.
+The scientists heading up the research, Dr. Bambang Projogo and Dr. Dyan Pramesti, reported that phase two studies included 120 couples (80 given Gendarussa and 40 given placebo) for 108 days with no pregnancies.
+Additional studies were recently concluded in 350 couples (186 taking the capsule and 164 taking placebo) for 30 days with a reported success rate similar to that of oral contraceptives used by women.

-While the Justicia gendarussa plant’s anti-inflammatory properties have been studied extensively, published information is difficult to obtain on its effects on male contraception.
-Scientists involved in the research report that the active ingredient in Gandarusa disrupts an enzyme in the sperm head, which weakens the ability of the sperm to penetrate the ovum.
+While the Justicia gendarussa plant’s anti-inflammatory properties have been studied extensively, published information on its effects on male contraception is difficult to obtain.
+Scientists involved in the research report that the active ingredient in Gendarussa disrupts an enzyme in the sperm head, which weakens the ability of the sperm to penetrate the ovum.
 The effect is short term and reversible – having no effect on male hormones.
-The scientist even report increased libido in some patients.
+The scientists even report increased libido in some patients.

 August 2013 Antara News story on Gandarusa: Newly Invented Family Planning Pills For Men To Be Produced Soon